bharatpatil/Internet_Speed_Stability/README.md

 # Internet Speed and Stability Report

-Internet Speed and Stability Report is a sample app built using:
+Internet Speed and Stability Report is an reporting application built using:
 	- Node.js
 	- Express
 	- MongoDB